zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    be used.

-   :controller: The controller to unregister.
+   :param controller: The controller to unregister.